 Pinehurst Senior College Years 9 – 13

 Pinehurst Senior College continues to build on the sequential and integrated programmes of study established and fostered in the Junior College and Primary.
 A differentiated learning approach is taken to ensure that students are working at levels which are challenging, yet within reach.
 Pinehurst offers the Cambridge International Examinations of IGCSE and A Level to all students.
-(Please view the Cambridge Curriculum section for more Cambridge information).
+(View the Cambridge Curriculum page for more information).
 At Pinehurst we do not offer NCEA.

 The Senior College discipline system is firm but fair and all students are required to agree to the Pinehurst Code of Conduct.
 This is to ensure that all students receive the best possible education in an optimal learning environment.
 Relationships with the school families and community are developed and built on as students are prepared for life beyond school.